Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms: Extra tame maps: canonical decomposition

-The decomposition is defined as follows.
+For any surface $S$ and any extra tame map $f$, the decomposition is defined as follows.
 Denote by $\Cper$ the collection of $f$--periodic curves, and $\Cinf$ the collection of $f$--wandering curves.
-Let $\PSper$ be the surface spanned by $\Cper$ (whose existence is proven in Lemma \ref{lem:SperSubs}), $\Sinf$ the subsurface spanned by $\Cinf$ (whose existence is proven in Lemma \ref{lem:SinftySubs})
+Let $\PSper$ be the subsurface spanned by $\Cper$ (whose existence is proven in Lemma \ref{lem:SperSubs}), $\Sinf$ the subsurface spanned by $\Cinf$ (whose existence is proven in Lemma \ref{lem:SinftySubs})

 Relative to a hyperbolic metric on $S$, we will pick an almost geodesic representative for the components of $\PSper$ and $\Sinf$ as follows.
 For each non-annular component $X$, let $X^*$ be the almost geodesic representative of $X$.
 Recall this means that we first take the geodesic representative $X^\circ$ of the interior of $X$ and then remove a small regular neighborhood of a boundary component of $X^\circ$ which is homotopic to another boundary component of $X^\circ$.
 By an abuse of notation, we will continue to use $\PSper$ and $\Sinf$ as the union of the representatives of their components.
 We define whose isotopy class is independent of the choice of the hyperbolic metric on $S$.